lihao98722/crazy-editer/README.md

 ### Crazy Editor
 ---

-A powerful version of text editer for Windows.
+A powerful version of text editor for Windows.